 - Sea Life Park (pages 35, 74, 168 & 69) and Wet N Wild (pages 35 & 169) will close until further notice.
 This also includes the Chief’s Lu‘au and Ka Moana Lu‘au.

 - Manoa Falls Trail (page 192) officials are warning the public to not even attempt to access the Manoa Falls trail because you will be turned around.
 This trail closure will be enforced and violators will be cited.
-Manoa Falls Trail will undergo periodic closures for construction to improve the upper portion of the trail.
-This is to ensure public safety as heavy equipment will be operating on potentially unstable terrain.
-Beginning December 9, 2019 the Manoa Falls Trail will be CLOSED Monday–Thursday until further notice.
-The trail will be open Friday–Sunday and all state and federal holidays.
+It is closed until further notice.

 - Kalaupapa Guided Mule Tour (page 252) a landslide in December 2018 took out one of the bridges along the cliffside trail to Kalaupapa.
 Repairs will likely take many months to complete.
 Until the bridge is repaired, no one will be able to access Kalaupapa by land.
 You can still visit the settlement by securing a permit through Damien Tours (808-567-6171) and booking a flight through to the Kalaupapa peninsula through Mokulele Airlines (866-260-7070).